kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

   patch deployment wordpress-application-gateway --type=json \
   -p='[{"op": "replace", "path": "/spec/template/spec/containers/0/args/6", "value": "--skipVerify=true"}]'
 ```
-*Be careful!
-The command assumes that skipVerify is the argument with index 6 (0-based).*
+>**CAUTION:** The command assumes that **skipVerify** is the argument with index 6 (0-based).

-# Enable Wordpress Events and APIs in default namespace
+# Enable Wordpress Events and APIs in the `default` Namespace

-The Kyma application connectivity can expose APIs and Events (Async API) of the application in Service Catalog.
-To show Wordpress in the Service Catalog you need to first bind application to selected namespace.
-In the wordpress application create binding and select default namespace.
-Now you can go to the default namespace and open Catalog - you should see Wordpress API in the Services tab.
+The Kyma Application connectivity can expose APIs and Events (Async API) of Applications in the Service Catalog.
+To show WordPress in the Service Catalog, first, you need to bind the Application to a selected Namespace.
+Go to **Applications**, select the `wordpress` Application, press **Create Binding** and select the `default` Namespace.
+Now go to the `default` Namespace and open the Catalog - you should see WordPress API in the Services tab.
 Open it and have a look at API console and Events specification.
-We will react on `comment.post.v1` event and will interact with `/wp/v2/comments/{id}` API.
-To make them available in the default  namespace click **Add once** button and create instance of wordpress Service Class.
-Application Connector behind the scenes creates application gateway (kind of proxy) that is forwarding requests from bounded services or functions to the Wordpress instance.
+We will react on `comment.post.v1` event and interact with `/wp/v2/comments/{id}` API.
+To make them available in the `default` Namespace click the **Add once** button and create an instance of the WordPress Service Class.
+Behind the scenes, the Application Connector creates the Application Gateway (a kind of proxy) that forwards requests from bounded services or functions to the wordpress instance.

 ![Add Wordpress Instance](./add-wordpress-instance.png)

 # Write your code
 You did the wiring, so let's write some code.
-In the default namespace create new Lambda named local-review and paste in the editor following code:
+In the `default` Namespace create a new lambda named `local-review` and paste the following code in the **Settings & Code** editor:
 ``` javascript
 const Sentiment = require('sentiment');
 const sentiment = new Sentiment();